ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 You will end up with a working .onion address, where you can host a blog, forum and similar.

-If you want to use newer versions, download a newer Alpine miniroot and simply change the Dockerfile in ./alpine/ appropriately.
+If you want to use newer versions or a different architecture, simply download a different miniroot from https://nl.alpinelinux.org/alpine/ and change the Dockerfile in ./alpine/ appropriately.
 Drop a PR for that if you want.

 The following instructions assume that you are cross-compiling on your Linux PC for some ARM box.
 I am using a repurposed Android TV Box running LibreELEC, but it should also work without issues on Rasperry Pi, Odroid, Wetek, S805/S812/S905 devices, etc.